salimdellali/jsepicfunctions/README.md

   return document.document.querySelectorAll(e);
 }
 ```
-Becauser it's better to write
+Becauser it's better to use
 ```javascript
 let selector = _("selector");
 //or